The Best VPNs for Hong Kong

 What We Don’t Like

-- Netflix not available from every country (though it is available from Hong Kong)
+- Netflix not available from every country (but it is available in Hong Kong)

 - Shared IP addresses